 - Only interact with the individual you are scheduled to visit.

-- Remain in the outdoor visiting area.
+- Remain in the designated indoor visiting area.

 It is extremely important that you follow all of these requirements.
 Failure to do so may result in a suspension of visiting privileges during COVID-19.